How to Negotiate Salary with Just Any Boss or Hiring Manager

 6. Arrange your Points:

-When presenting your reasons for a salary raise, present your point in an orderly fashion especially on the basis of its priority or relevance.
+When presenting your reasons for a salary raise, present your point in an orderly fashion especially based on its priority or relevance.
 In other words, whatsoever negotiating technique you intend using should be planned and well organized.

 7. Practice Makes Perfect:

 Practice negotiating a salary raise with yourself, friends or family members.
-Practice until you are fully comfortable to now converse with your boss freely concerning a salary raise.
+You would have to practice until you are fully comfortable to now converse with your boss freely concerning a salary raise.

 8. Stay Confident: